nsai500/Pruning/README.md

 ![](https://github.com/nsai500/Pruning/blob/master/unit_pruning.png?raw=true)

 # Observations
 From the graphs, we can observe that the weight pruning method works better in identifying the weights which don't contribute to the output than the unit pruning method.
-This might be due to the fact that unit pruning removes entire columns which have lesser L2-norm even if they contain fewer important weights.
+This might be due to the fact that unit pruning removes entire columns which have lesser L2-norm even if they contain some important weights.

 In the Weight pruning method, even after pruning 90% of weights in each layer, the accuracy remains at 95.49%.
 We can say only 10%(approx. 238,600 out of 2,386,000 parameters) are contributing to the final output.
 This sparsity can be used to decrease network size and to increase performance.